avengerpenguin/laconia/README.rst

 ======
-Sparta
+Laconia
 ======

-A Simple API for RDF by Mark Nottingham, <mnot@pobox.com>
+Forked from Sparta: a Simple API for RDF by Mark Nottingham, <mnot@pobox.com> Original documentation for Sparta follows.

 Sparts is a simple, resource-centric API for RDF graphs, built on top of rdflib_.